sunseehray/simventory/README.md

 For this project, I am using SQLite which is already supported in Python by importing the sqlite3 library.

-The structure of the table has five fields: id, name, quantity, price, and notes with id being the primary key, an INTEGER and auto-incremented.
+The structure of the table has four fields: id, name, quantity, and price with id being the primary key, an INTEGER and auto-incremented.
 The name is a TEXT that is NOT NULL.
 The quantity is an INTEGER that is also NOT NULL.
-The price is a REAL number that may be null.
-Lastly, the notes is a TEXT that may be null.
+Lastly, the price is a REAL number that may be null.

 # Development Environment